 - 1. Recommends adopting ASU Police and Standard Operating Procedures.
 Completed. - 2.
 Recommends that the current ASU Parking policies and procedures be accepted.
-In process no concerns. - 3.
-Recommends that the BOSSCARS Parking System being upgraded and equipped to be able to provide services for the West Campus (Darton).
+Will not be implemented.

-In process with concerns. - 4.
+- 3. Recommends that the BOSSCARS Parking System being upgraded and equipped to be able to provide services for the West Campus (Darton).
+In process no concerns. - 4.
 Recommends that additional monitors be added to the Albany State University Command Center (Dispatch) in order to accommodate the Darton campus cameras and additional cameras when added.

-5. Recommends that police department receive 3 additional patrol vehicles to help meet the growing need for services, patrol, traffic, athletic game travels, etc. In process with concerns.
+- 5. Recommends that police department receive 3 additional patrol vehicles to help meet the growing need for services, patrol, traffic, athletic game travels, etc.

-6. Recommends that additional server space be provided for in car video storage and GCIC Georgia Criminal Information Center) /NCIC (National Criminal Information Center).
+In process with concerns. - 6.
+Recommends that additional server space be provided for in car video storage and GCIC Georgia Criminal Information Center) /NCIC (National Criminal Information Center).

-Information Technology-Del Kimbrough:
+Information Technology-Bill Moore: